talent-connect/connect/libs/shared-shadcn-ui-components/README.md

 Install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) in your VS Code extensions.
 With this plugin, the autocomplete for the `TailwindCSS` classes kicks in immediately when typing `tw-` in the `className`.

-We decided to incorporate the prefix to prevent naming conflicts since we are layering `TailwindCSS` classes on top of our existing custom CSS classes.
+We decided to incorporate the prefix to prevent naming conflicts, since we are layering `TailwindCSS` classes on top of our existing custom CSS classes.
 Using the `tw-` prefix also allows us to easily differentiate `TailwindCSS` classes from the rest.

 ## Usage